Predestination and Human Responsibility

 God is the ultimate chooser and decider.
 That is the message.
 So why does God find fault with us?
 Paul’s answer is straight and to the point,

 You will say to me then, “Why does He still find fault?
 For who resists His will?”
 On the contrary, who are you, O man, who answers back to God?
-(NASB) Rom.
-9:19-20
+(NASB) Romans 9:19-20

 Who are you to question God?
 Even the apostle did not understand how God can choose and make decisions that affect us and yet be holy, righteous, and fair.

-God chose us before the foundation of the world and yet we are free to accept.
-We must accept Jesus Christ.
+God chose us before the foundation of the world and yet we must believe in Jesus Christ.
+We would never have believed in Christ because we are sinners and we do not seek God.
+Yet, we are commanded to believe in Christ in 1 John 3:23.
+How does this paradox work?
 The answer to this paradox is unknown to us.
 Scripture teaches both truths.
-Therefore, I will believe both because scripture teaches both.
+Therefore, we must believe both because scripture teaches both.

 We will close with the following event in the life of Dr. Harry Ironside.